dpetzold/terraform-django-ecs/README.rst

 Usage
 -----

-Building the cluster is broken up into three operations:
+Building the cluster is broken up into two parts:

-1) Provision the ECR regristry and upload the application docker image to it.
-2) Provision the VPC with RDS and ElastiCache clusters and EC2 instances.
+1) Provision the VPC with; ECS respoitory, RDS and ElastiCache clusters, EC2 instances.
-3) Provision the ECS cluster with the sevice and task definitions.
+2) Provision the ECS cluster with the service and task definitions.

 The following steps will walk you through the process: